zchee/neovim-wiki/Installing-Neovim.md

 Alternatively, Neovim can be also installed using the PKGBUILD [`neovim-git`](https://aur.archlinux.org/packages/neovim-git), available on the [AUR](https://wiki.archlinux.org/index.php/Arch_User_Repository).

-For installing the Python modules, you have two options:

- * Install the packages from the community repository:
+The Python modules are available from the community repository:

     sudo pacman -S python2-neovim python-neovim

- * Install `pip` and follow the instructions at [`:help provider-python`]:

-        sudo pacman -S python-pip python2-pip
+The Ruby module (currently only supported in `neovim-git`) is available from the AUR as [`ruby-neovim`](https://aur.archlinux.org/packages/ruby-neovim).

 ## Gentoo Linux